Tai Chi, Meditation, & Qigong in Worcestershire with Marc Price -->

 Spiritual Wellbeing and Development

 All aspects of these systems will support you through a spiritual awakening, should you already be on that journey.
 They can also initiate spiritual awakening, but only for those who are ready and willing.
-Please be reassured that this is not something that we push, but we want you to know that it is there if you want or need it.
+Please be reassured that this is not something that we push, but we want you to know that it is there if you are interested.
 Please contact us for further information on this if you are interested or concerned.

 Sport & Physical Activity